99designs/gqlgen/docs/content/reference/cache.md

 }
 ```

-Doing it, Gqlgen will write the lowest max-age defined in cacheControl extensions.
+Doing it, Gqlgen write the lowest max-age defined in cacheControl extensions.